FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Introduction

-Such strongly interpretable segmentation models \cite{XHCai2013,liu_WeightedVariational_2018,ma_ImageSegmentation_2018} are so general that depending on the amount of well predefined sparsity prior of the input image, hence they have the advantages of theoretical support and strong convergence.
-The total flowchart of classical variational segmentation can be summarized as shown in Fig. \ref{Image_segmentation}(a).
-However they usually require expensive computations, but also have to face the problems of selection of suitable regularizers $\phi(\cdot)$ and model parameters $(\bm{\alpha},\bm{\beta})$.
-Consequently, some reconstructed results are not unsatisfactory.
+Such strongly interpretable segmentation models~\cite{XHCai2013,liu_WeightedVariational_2018,ma_ImageSegmentation_2018} are so general that, depending on the amount of well-predefined sparsity priors of the input image, they have the advantages of theoretical support and strong convergence.
+The~total flowchart of classical variational segmentation can be summarized as shown in Figure~\ref{Image_segmentation}a.
+However, they usually require expensive computations, but~also have to face the problems of the selection of suitable regularizers $\phi(\cdot)$ and model parameters $(\bm{\alpha},\bm{\beta})$.
+Consequently, some reconstructed results are ~unsatisfactory.

-It is well-known that the solution $\bm{u}$ usually exists multi-scale property, so a natural idea is to exploit the multi-layer convolution and multi-grid architecture which can describe multi-scale features to learn $\bm{u}$.
-Based on the above facts, we propose a two-stage segmentation framework for learning feature $\bm{u}$ in stage one and segmentation $\bm{s}$ in stage two, which is shown in Fig. \ref{Image_segmentation}(b).
+It is well known that the solution $\bm{u}$ usually has the multiscale property, so a natural idea is to exploit the multi-layer convolution and multigrid architecture, which can describe multiscale features to learn $\bm{u}$.
+Based on the above facts, we propose a two-stage segmentation framework for learning feature $\bm{u}$ in Stage 1 and segmentation $\bm{s}$ in Stage 2, which is shown in Figure~\ref{Image_segmentation}b.